yelghali/prompt-based-tutorial-AKS/README.md

   - What are the different ways to create an AKS cluster?

   - How can I use kubectl and Azure CLI to access and manage my AKS cluster?

+  - What is the difference between AKS and other container orchestration services?

+  - How does AKS integrate with other Azure services?

+  - What are some common use cases for AKS?

+  - How does AKS handle security and compliance?

+ - What are some best practices for getting started with AKS?

 ## Deploying your first applications on AKS

   - What steps should I take to prepare my application for deployment on AKS?

-  - “How can I use Azure Container Registry for storing and managing container images?
+  - How can I use Azure Container Registry for storing and managing container images?

+  - What are some common deployment strategies for applications on AKS?

-  - What are the steps to run, scale, and update my application on AKS?”
+  - What are the steps to run, scale, and update my application on AKS?

+  - How can I use Helm charts to deploy and manage applications on my AKS cluster?

+  - How can I troubleshoot common issues when deploying an application on AKS?

   - What is the process for upgrading Kubernetes in AKS?

-Can you provide an example of how to deploy an application on AKS using Azure Container Registry?

 ## High availability
 **For Developers**:

 - How do I set Pod Health & Readiness Probes in AKS?

 **For Admins:**

+- What are some best practices for ensuring high availability on AKS?

 - How do I enable Cluster availability zones on the default node pool in AKS?

 - How do I design user node pools stretched on 3 AZs in AKS?

+- How can I use multiple node pools to improve the availability of my applications on AKS?

 - How do I use Data disks with Zonal or Regional replication (ZRS/GRS) in AKS?